ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/README.md

     -o bin/a && time bin/a
 ```

 I like to wrap it up in an outer `time` call too, however, to time the duration of the entire thing.
-See my answer here:
+See my answer here for details on the `time` cmd: https://unix.stackexchange.com/a/699728/114401:

 ```bash
 # MY FAVORITE COMMAND/TECHNIQUE <===========